a-amr/mtone/README.md

+What is mtone?

+MTONE stands for Multi to One, which enables all keyboards to act as one keyboard in Linux.

-this app make using multiple keyboard with same machine work flowlessly without it you can't for example press shift in keybaord and press key on other keyboard also some cheap split keybaords wouldn't work duo to the design of the kernel driver
+This app makes using multiple keyboards with the same machine workflow flawlessly.
+Without it, for example, you can't press shift on one keyboard and press a key on another keyboard.
+Also, some cheap split keyboards wouldn't work due to the design of the kernel driver.

 ## usage